cmeraki/vit.triton/posts/PART2.md

 ### Threads

 Each kernel is executed by a thread in the GPU.
-And every thread executes the same kernel (assuming you have a single kernel in the program).
+And every thread executes the same kernel (assuming we have a single kernel in the program).
 This makes it necessary for us to write our kernel such that a single function can operate on all the data points.
 When we launch a kernel, what we are starting are GPU threads that will execute instructions written inside the kernel.
-We can start a lot of threads at once and these are the true powerhouse of the GPU.
+We can start a lot of threads at once to process a huge amount of data at once.

 All threads have some small memory associated with it which is called local memory.
 Apart from that, threads can also access the shared memory, L2 cache, and global memory.